 Credit card companies regularly target college campuses.
 They know that students are in debt and need a way to spend while deferring the costs.
 Credit cards are believed to be the perfect solution.
 Many offers are not legitimate.
 Avoid marketers in public spaces using clipboards to offer applications on the spot.
-These forms require your Social Security number and the marketing teams employing those on the campus rarely follow any security protocol to keep this information secure.
+These forms require your Social Security number, and the marketing teams employing those on the campus rarely follow any security protocol to keep this information secure.
 Use a trusted online venue to complete the necessary paperwork If you need a credit card.

-If you do become the victim of identity theft, you’re best plan is one that’s built for speed.
+If you do become the victim of identity theft, you’re the best plan is one that’s built for speed.
 Organization means having easy to access backup information.
-The purpose is simple: you’ll need copies of credit card numbers and everything else in your wallet (e.g. driver’s license number) so that when you contact the credit card companies and appropriate agencies you have the account information at your fingertips.
+The purpose is simple: you’ll need copies of credit card numbers and everything else in your wallet (e.g., driver’s license number) so that when you contact the credit card companies and appropriate agencies, you have the account information at your fingertips.
 This info also expedites the process of canceling all the stolen credit cards and debit cards.
 Remember, identity theft is not purely a digital crime.
 Many can just as easily gain access to your privacy through visible means.
 Maintain a safe backup record of everything.

 Many online payment methods offer additional layers of security.
 Consider using PayPal for more purchases.
-Although the payments are linked to a debit card, you’ll benefit from the added security features of PayPal which are as robust, or more, than a traditional credit card only option.
+Although the payments are linked to a debit card, you’ll benefit from the added security features of PayPal, which are as robust, or more, than a traditional credit card only option.
 Additionally, a debit card will likely alert you earlier to theft as more stringent limits apply.